Mifta24/auto-quotes/quotes.md

 # 📜 Daily Quote

-> "If life is a video game, the graphics are great, but the plot is confusing and the tutorial is way too long."
+> "Only one thing is ever guaranteed, that is that you will definitely not achieve the goal if you don't take the shot."
-> — **Elon Musk**
+> — **Wayne Gretzky**

 ---